 - The EnCase Annual Training Passport or the Flex Training Package may be used for any Training vClass classes provided that the holder meets the course prerequisites.

-- Manuals for vClass courses will be shipped 10 days before the first day of training, provided that the course tuition is paid.
+- Manuals for the vClass courses will be shipped so that they arrive prior to the beginning of class, provided the course tuition is paid.

 - Students who register less than one week prior to the start date will receive a temporary electronic copy of the manual.
 A physical copy of the manual will be shipped but is not guaranteed to arrive before the course start date.

 - vClass students receive an electronic version of the same EnCase certificate of completion as students participating in classroom training.
 This certificate can be used to fulfill the training requirements for EnCE, EnCEP, and CFSR certification applications and renewals.